 - Applicants may not apply for more than one Facebook Journalism Project Scholarship (i.e., similar Facebook Journalism Project scholarships offered by NAHJ, NAJA, or NLGJA)

 Candidates will be judged on the basis of demonstrated journalistic ability and commitment to the field of journalism.
-The deadline to apply was Wednesday, April 11 at 11:59pm PT.
+The deadline to apply is Sunday, April 21 at 11:59pm PT.
 Please be sure to gather all the required materials before beginning the application.
 You will be required to submit the following:

 - Proof of current enrollment at your university